 Since our official sharing with the public in 2005 we have been building a foundation for knowledge and relationships that support our understanding of what is required to successfully launch a museum and cultural center that meets the scholastic, artistic, and socio-economic needs of our diverse communities.

 The needs of our communities are many, varied, and in some ways unique.
 Others, before me, have realized that the approach must be multi-faceted; education, culture, public health, environmental stewardship, jobs, redevelopment, investment and reinvestment into the community.
-I take my cues from those who came before and paved the way; my parents and grandparents, Mansa Musa, Maggie Lena Walker, Ernst Friedrich Schumacher, the Honorable Elijah Muhammad, Father Jose Maria Arizmendiarrieta, and so many more.
+I take my cues from those who came before and paved the way; my parents and grandparents, Mansa Musa, Maggie Lena Walker, Ernst Friedrich Schumacher, Father Jose Maria Arizmendiarrieta, and so many more.

 If you take a historic look back, you will find that Black institutions have always had to multi-task to fulfill the needs and expectations of the communities in which they established themselves and thrived.
 As a people, we are all better for it.